m-v-nikolov/dtk-tools-py3/README.md

 Make sure you have Python 2.7 installed (available [here](https://www.python.org/downloads/)).

-From a command-prompt (as admin), run the following from the **dtk-tools** directory:
+From a command-prompt, run the following from the **dtk-tools** directory:
 ```
-pip install --upgrade setuptools
 python setup.py
 ```